zdravkov/kendo-docs/api/mobile/view.md

 ## Methods

-### destroy
-Prepares the **View** for safe removal from DOM.
-Detaches all event handlers and removes jQuery.data attributes to avoid memory leaks.
-Calls destroy method of any child Kendo widgets.

-> **Important:** This method does not remove the View element from DOM.

 ### contentElement

 Retrieves the current content holder of the View - this is the content element if the View is stretched or the scroll container otherwise.